Using Twitter to Drive Online Traffic

 Building an online content strategy and managing this strategy on a weekly basis will lead to significant improvements in traffic to your website.
 Use the following quick tips to develop your own bespoke strategy.

-Call to action – give your users a reason to click on the link.
-You are limited to 140 characters on Twitter so get straight to the point.
+Give your users a reason to click on the link.
+You are limited to 280 characters on Twitter so get straight to the point.
 They do not care why it will benefit you so tell them how it will benefit them.

 Start linking on Twitter and see how it goes.
 You have the opportunity for free traffic so why not make use of this opportunity?